flutter/website/src/docs/get-started/flutter-for/react-native-devs.md

  * Use `flutter run` from the project's root directory.
  * Use the "run" option in an IDE with the Flutter and Dart plugins.

- Your app runs on a connected device, the iOS emulator, or the Android simulator.
+ Your app runs on a connected device, the iOS simulator, or the Android emulator.

 For more information, see the Flutter [Getting Started](/docs/get-started) documentation.